fsaev/TSPGA/README.md

 # TSPGA
-Optimizing the Travelling Salesperson problem with genetic algorithm.
+Optimizing the Travelling Salesperson problem with genetic algorithms.

+## Running the software
+./ga /path/to/file.csv